Ecuador

 This afternoon in Santa Cruz, we’ll head to the highlands to see the famous giant tortoises in the wild.
 So renowned are these endemic animals that they gave the archipelago its name.

-We'll continue to the famous Charles Darwin Research Station, which offers guests a unique opportunity to discover the vital work to preserve the archipelago’s ecosystems.
 The Research Center is also home to a significant breeding program for Galapagos tortoises, whose numbers have declined since the 1970s.
-These captivating reptiles are accustomed to humans, so be sure to bring your camera for some close-ups!
+These captivating reptiles aren't camera-shy, so be sure to snap a few close-ups!

 Included